UniversalDependencies/docs/infrastructure/how_to_add_language.md

     At the end of the hash denoted by this key, we need a new record in the following form:
     <pre>"2.1": [["UD_Czech", "UD_Czech-PDT]]</pre>
     The release number identifying this record should be the last release where the treebank appeared under the old name.
+    Skip this step if the renamed treebank has not been released yet.
 5. Go to one of the places where you have local clones of all UD repositories.
 Remove the old clone.
     Create a new clone under the new name.
 Check out the dev branch.
 6. Rename the data files in the dev branch (e.g. from "cs-ud-test.conllu" to "cs_pdt-ud-test.conllu").